How a cheap component could help kill off combustion cars - NewsBreak

 The person, who declined to be named as they not authorized to speak publicly, said the new harnesses would also make it easier to upgrade vehicles wirelessly - an area Tesla now dominates.

-CelLink, a Californian-based startup, has developed an entirely automated, flat and easy-to-install “flex harness”, and raised $250 million earlier this year from companies including BMW and auto suppliers Lear Corp and Robert Bosch.
+CelLink, a Californian-based startup, has developed an entirely automated, flat and easy-to-install "flex harness", and raised $250 million earlier this year from companies including BMW and auto suppliers Lear Corp (LEA.N) and Robert Bosch (ROBG.UL). read more

 CEO Kevin Coakley would not identify customers but said CelLink's harnesses had been installed in close to a million EVs.